hashicorp/vault/website/source/docs/auth/userpass.html.md

 ```
 $ vault write auth/userpass/users/mitchellh \
     password=foo \
-    policies=root
+    policies=admins
 ...
 ```

-The above creates a new user "mitchellh" with the password "foo" that will be associated with the "root" policy.
+The above creates a new user "mitchellh" with the password "foo" that will be associated with the "admins" policy.
 This is the only configuration necessary.

 ## API